danilocurvelo/imd0030-20242/projects/deques.md

 1. The methods `addFirst`, `addLast`, `removeFirst`, and `removeLast` must run in constant time with respect to the size of the deque.
 To achieve this, don't use any iteration or recursion.
 1. The amount of memory used by the deque must always be proportional to its size.
 If a client adds 10,000 items and then removes 9,999 items, the resulting deque should use about the same amount of memory as a deque where we only ever added 1 item.
 To achieve this, remove references to items that are no longer in the deque.
-1. The class is implemented with the help of **sentinel nodes** according to the following **invariants**, or implementation requirements that must be true before and after any of the data structure's operations.
+1. The class is implemented with the help of **sentinel nodes** according to the following invariants.
 Use the doubly-linked `Node` class defined at the bottom of the `LinkedDeque.java` file.

+Invariant
+: An property of an implementation that must be true before and after any data structure operations.
+For example, in an `ArrayList`, the _i_-th item in the list is always stored at `elementData[i]`.

+Sentinel node
-A **sentinel node** is a special node in a linked data structure that doesn't contain any meaningful data and is always present in the data structure, even when it's empty.
-Because we no longer need to check if the current node is null before accessing it, we can simplify the number of conditions that are needed to implement `LinkedDeque` methods.[^2]
+: A sentinel node is a special node in a linked data structure that doesn't contain any meaningful data and is always present in the data structure, even when it's empty.
+Because we no longer need to check if the current node is null before accessing it, we can simplify the number of conditions that are needed to implement `LinkedDeque` methods.
+We recommend using two sentinel nodes to simplify your code, providing access to both the front and the back of the deque.[^2]

 {% include slides.html src="https://docs.google.com/presentation/d/e/2PACX-1vQtRcMfikTI7KxNrzAwXorzpHAKQWOuQ8m-i1gTEs9s17boY3OrNoZqtvRZIqw1bG8uDch9LvTp4TE-/embed" aspect_ratio="16/9" %}